Bert Emanuel Jr.: Early life

-Emanuel grew up in Houston, Texas and attended Ridge Point High School.were he was named Player of the Year by Fox and also went his entire senior season throwing 0 interceptions while passing for 2654 yds - 31 TD's and rushing for 1,022 yds and 15 TD's.
+Emanuel grew up in Houston, Texas, and attended Ridge Point High School where he was named Player of the Year by Fox and also went his entire senior season throwing 0 interceptions while passing for 2654 yds - 31 TD's and rushing for 1,022 yds and 15 TD's.
 He was rated a three-star recruit and committed to play college football at Central Michigan over offers from Lamar, Abilene Christian, Army and Texas Southern.